saboyle/LeavingCareWiki/Law.md

 ## You've been questioned or detained by the police

+This website provides information on everything you need to know [https://lawstuff.org.uk/police-and-law/](https://lawstuff.org.uk/police-and-law/)

 To understand what should happen during a **Stop and Search** by the police, watch this video [https://www.younghackney.org/advice/staying-safe/stop-and-search/](https://www.younghackney.org/advice/staying-safe/stop-and-search/)